clekremer/PP5/README.md

  - The model output is defined as a flag, indicating if the leaf or the tree is infected with powdery mildew.
 The idea is that employees of the plantation will take a picture of some leaves of the tree and evaluate them in the App.
 The prediction is made on the fly.
  - Currently mildew infection is identified manually in a very time-consuming process so any cherry plantation farm would benefit by using this model
  - The training data can be downloaded from Kaggle.
 The original image format is 256x256.
 As we need to consider a max Slug size of 500 MB on Heroku it is required to reduce the image fomat to 40x40.
 It is considered that this has no negative impact on model performance.

+## User Stories

+### User story: Data Collection and Preparation

+As a data practitioner, I want collect, prepare and clean historical data to use it for data analysis in my ML prediction model.

+Acceptance Criteria
+a. dataset has to be sufficient enough to create a valid prediction model
+b. dataset has to be sufficient enough to create a dataset for Train, Test and Validate
+c. dataset need to have a proper format to use in in GitHub and Heroku
+d. as I´m using Image based classification model non-image files have to be excluded

+### User story: Data visualization

+As a data practitioner I want to create diagrams and visualize data and image montages to differentiate a healthy cherry leaf from one with powdery mildew (**Business Requirement 1**).

+Acceptance Criteria
+a.
+Difference between average and variability image
+b.
+Differences between average mildew infected leaf and average healthy leaf
+c.
+Image Montage for healthy and infected leaves

+### User story: Data Modelling and Evaluation

+As a data practitioner want create, train and validate ML model which is suitable to predict if a cherry leaf is healthy or contains powdery mildew (**Business Requirement 2**).

+Acceptance Criteria
+a.
+Model training accuracy should be > 97%
+b.
+Model should be optimised according to the requirements and don´t over or under fit
+c.
+Model should be validated against new data

+### User story: Dashboard

+As a user (cherry tree farmer) I want to have a dashboard app so that I can visually differentiate a healthy cherry leaf from one with powdery mildew and predict if a cherry leaf is healthy or contains powdery mildew.

+Acceptance Criteria
+a. summary page with brief overview about the project, app, hypothesis and requirements
+b. visualization page which helps to differentiate if a cherry leaf is healthy or not (**Business Requirement 1**)
+c. a detection page where I can upload leaf images to check if they are infected or not (**Business Requirement 2**)
+d. a ML performance page which provides data about the reliability of the used model

 ## Dashboard Design